372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

 orderedCollect.text
     Shows an ordered collection.
 Starts with elements 'One' and 'Two, access elements and than adds element 'Three'.
     Prints the array before and after adding element 'Three'

+string.text
+    Shows the ability to check if a character is in a string and how to reverse a string.